EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 Emma Aicher lives on the edge but can't topple Breezy Johnson

-Germany's Emma Aicher is ranked second in the World Cup Downhill standings for this season behind Lindsey Vonn, but she cannot topple Breezy Johnson's run, missing out on top spot by just 0:04 seconds.
+Germany's Emma Aicher is ranked second in the World Cup downhill standings for this season behind Lindsey Vonn, but she cannot topple Breezy Johnson's run, missing out on the top spot by just 0:04 seconds.

 Breezy Johnson is in the lead!